topology-gg/isaac/isaac/README.md

 ### Technical specs overview
 - Deploy a logger contract to record every event - not StarkNet event; custom game event, both macro and micro - since the dawn of each civilization; every new client that starts from blank state and goes through all the event updates would arrive at the same current state i.e. determinstic states; when a new L2 block has passed, clients would pull all events transpired in the last block and fast forward the visualization at frontend.
 - Need to design game event struct carefully to retain all information for complete state reconstruction on client side without client having to peak at anywhere else in the contracts
-- The dimension of Mercury and the dimension of each device, in terms of grid count, are parameterized for tuning & modding.
+- The dimension of the planet and the dimension of each device, in terms of grid count, are parameterized for tuning & modding.
 So are physics related parameters.

-### Mercury - planet configuration
+### Planet configuration
 - Resource distribution across the the surface grids of the planet - using perlin noise in server’s constructor() ?

 ### Player joining the game